More Deals Emerge as Players Eye TikTok’s India Base

 Following the ban of TikTok in India in late June, several competitors were quick to spring into action and with talk of a possible buyout of the Chinese video sharing app by Indian corporate Reliance’s Jio brand, plenty of wheels are still in motion when it comes to eyeing a share of the 200 million-plus users.

 One of the latest developments ties together one of the country’s biggest record labels, T-Series, with social media venture ShareChat-built video platform Moj.
-Yesterday, ShareChat and Moj signed a music licensing deal with to gain access to the T-Series catalog.
+Yesterday, ShareChat and Moj signed a music licensing deal with the label to gain access to the T-Series catalog.

 With a reported total of over 180 million active users on ShareChat and Moj, the T-Series hits and deep cuts will all be accessible for content creators.
 ShareChat claims to be “the first and only Indian social media and short video platform to sign partnership deals with various music labels,” according to a press release.
 Representatives for T-Series and ShareChat laid emphasis on the importance of not just providing more music to more users, but also on “respecting the copyrights,” as the label’s managing director Bhushan Kumar termed it.